rahmah01-ux/Library_data_analysis/README.md

 This project demonstrates the implementation of a Library Management System using SQL.
 It includes creating and managing tables and executing advanced SQL queries.The goal is to demonstrate skills in database designs, manipulation and querying.

 # Objectives
--Set up the Library Management System Database: Create and populate the database with tables for branches, employees, members, books, issued status, and return status.
+Set up the Library Management System Database: Create and populate the database with tables for branches, employees, members, books, issued status, and return status.
--CRUD Operations: Perform Create, Read, Update, and Delete operations on the data.
+CRUD Operations: Perform Create, Read, Update, and Delete operations on the data.
--CTAS (Create Table As Select): Utilise CTAS to create new tables based on query results.
+CTAS (Create Table As Select): Utilise CTAS to create new tables based on query results.
--Advanced SQL Queries: Develop complex queries to analyse and retrieve specific data.
+Advanced SQL Queries: Develop complex queries to analyse and retrieve specific data.

 Project Structure